-Westpac Live was one of the first mobile banking apps to introduce fingerprint access to mobile banking on supported devices.
+Westpac was one of the first mobile banking apps to introduce fingerprint access to mobile banking on supported devices.
 Fingerprint sign in for mobile banking means you can access you’re the Westpac mobile banking app by using your fingerprint for authentication rather than a 4 digit passcode.
 Learn more about fingerprint sign in today.

 4. Register for a SecurID® token

-A SecurID® token is a keyring-like device that generates a unique code which acts as an additional password for Westpac Live mobile banking.
+A SecurID® token is a keyring-like device that generates a unique code which acts as an additional password for Westpac mobile banking.
 This second password adds an extra layer of security to your account and allows you to perform extra functions such as instant password reset and higher daily payment limits.
 Registration is simple and your first 3 tokens are free.

 5. If you’ve misplaced your card, lock it

-If you’ve misplaced your credit card, you can temporarily ‘lock’ your card through Westpac Live.
+If you’ve misplaced your credit card, you can temporarily ‘lock’ your card through Westpac Online Banking.
 The lock can last up to 15 days but you can unlock it anytime.
 If the card is gone for good then you can report it lost or stolen and request a replacement card.
 If your card stays locked for 15 days and you do not report it lost or stolen, it will automatically unlock after the fifteenth day.

 6. Keep up to date with scams